 As a hand surgeon who treats many traumatic injuries, Moore's portrayal of a patient who amputated his middle fingertip captured my interest.
 He depicted this uninsured man as required to pay $23,000 to have his finger "saved."
 Moore lost considerable credibility here.
 Most hand surgeons would never consider micro-surgically replanting this table saw injury at the finger nail base.
 Rather, this unfortunate injury would have been comfortably and safely treated – without reattachment of the severed bit of finger – in an office procedure room for $1,000 or less.

 In Sicko, Moore consistently equated lack of insurance with inability to obtain care.
-In Grand Rapids, Mich., where I practice, a sign on the front door of Blodgett hospital, in English and Spanish, indicates patients will not be turned away for lack of ability to pay.
+In Grand Rapids, Michigan, where I practice, a sign on the front door of Blodgett Hospital, in English and Spanish, indicates patients will not be turned away for lack of ability to pay.
 This is policy across the United States.